-Craniosacral therapy is a gentle, hands-on treatment that is focused upon the removal of restrictive forces within the meningeal membrane system and all of the bones of the skull and vertebral column, including the sacrum and coccyx to which these membranes attach.10 This technique is essentially risk-free in terms of potential hazards or negative side effects.
+Craniosacral therapy is a hands-on approach that is focused upon the gentle removal of restriction within the meningeal membrane system and all of the bones of the skull and vertebral column, including the sacrum and coccyx to which these membranes are attached.9 This technique is essentially risk-free in terms of potential hazards or negative side effects.
 Studies have been conducted specifically evaluating the effectiveness of craniosacral therapy in the treatment of PTSD.
-Research shows that craniosacral therapy has the ability to make a positive impact on PTSD symptoms.11
+Research shows that craniosacral therapy has the ability to make a positive impact on PTSD symptoms.10

-Homeopathy is actually a discrete system of medicine that was developed by German physician, Samuel Hahnemann over 200 years ago.
-Homeopathic medicine has its own diagnostic methods and prescriptive methods.
-The homeopathic approach takes into account every available indication related to the possible troubles in the whole person.12 There are hundreds of potential remedies that could benefit someone with PTSD.
-Prescription of a homeopathic remedy is very individualistic and relies on the totality of the individual and not just specific symptoms related to the condition being treated.
+Homeopathy is a discrete system of medicine that was developed over 200 years ago by German physician, Samuel Hahnemann.
+Homeopathic medicine has its own diagnostic and prescriptive methods.
+The homeopathic approach considers every symptom related to the possible troubles in the whole person.11 There are hundreds of potential remedies that could benefit someone with PTSD.
+Prescription of a homeopathic remedy is individualized and relies on the totality of symptoms and not just those related to the condition being treated.

 Acupuncture as a medical treatment is thousands of years old.
-It involves inserting very fine needles into specific points in the body for therapeutic or preventive purposes.
-Acupuncture has been widely used for a number of psychiatric conditions.13 Preliminary results for the use of acupuncture in the management and treatment of PTSD are encouraging.
-Clinical trials in combat veterans with PTSD are currently underway.14
+It involves inserting fine needles into specific points in the body for therapeutic or preventive purposes.
+Acupuncture has been widely used for a number of psychiatric conditions.12 Preliminary results for the use of acupuncture in the management and treatment of PTSD are encouraging.
+Clinical trials in combat veterans with PTSD are currently underway.13

 Naturopathic physicians are uniquely trained to use a multitude of techniques and therapies to manage conditions like PTSD and work with patients to address the root of the issue.
-Click here to find an ND near you in the US and Canada.
+Click here to find an ND near you in the United States and Canada.